dalibo/ldap2pg/docs/config.md

 <h1><tt>ldap2pg.yml</tt></h1>

-`ldap2pg` accepts a YAML configuration file usually named `ldap2pg.yml` and put un working directory.
+`ldap2pg` accepts a YAML configuration file usually named `ldap2pg.yml` and put in working directory.
 Everything can be configured from the YAML file: verbosity, real mode, LDAP and Postgres credentials, LDAP queries, privileges and mappings.